THE DIVERSIFICATION LABA self-concept lab for surgeons who are ready to loosen the grip of a single identity and discover what else is possible.

 What Will You make space for In your life?

-Here’s a look at physicians who’ve diversified their identities and made space for more of themselves.
+Here’s a look at surgeons who’ve diversified their identities and made space for more of themselves.

 Introducing